Stepwise Goal-Driven Networks for Trajectory Prediction: Experiments

 \subsection{Evaluation Protocols}

-Our main evaluation metrics include \textbf{average displacement error (ADE)}, which measures accuracy along the whole trajectory, and \textbf{final displacement error (FDE)}, which measures accuracy only at the trajectory end point.
-We use \textbf{mean squared error (MSE)} to evaluate our performance on JAAD and PIE, calculated according to the upper-left and lower-right coordinates of the bounding box.
-We also adopt \textbf{Center mean squared error (C$_{MSE}$)} and \textbf{center final mean squared error (CF$_{MSE}$)} as evaluation metrics on JAAD and PIE.
-These two error metrics are similar to MSE except they are computed based on the bounding box centroids.
-To fairly compare with prior work on HEV-I dataset, we use the upper-left coordinates of bounding boxes to calculate ADE and FDE.
-In the bird's eye view ETH and UCY datasets, we follow prior work to use the centroid points to calculate ADE and FDE.
-To compare to the state-of-the-art method~\cite{yao2018egocentric} in HEV-I, we also use \textbf{final intersection over union (FIOU)}, the overlap between the predicted bounding box and ground truth at the final step, which measures the model's ability to predict both the scale and location of bounding boxes in the long-term.
+Our main evaluation metrics are \textbf{average displacement error (ADE)}, which measures accuracy along the whole trajectory, and \textbf{final displacement error (FDE)}, which measures accuracy only at the trajectory end point.
+For first-person datasets, we use upper-left and lower-right coordinates of bounding boxes to calculate ADE and FDE, except for HEV-I where we only use the upper-left coordinate to be consistent with prior work.
+In the bird's eye view ETH and UCY datasets, we follow prior work to use the coordinates of points.
+To compare to the state-of-the-art~\cite{yao2018egocentric} in HEV-I, we also use \textbf{final intersection over union (FIOU)}, the overlap between the predicted bounding box and ground truth at the final step, which measures the model's ability to predict both the scale and location of bounding boxes in the long-term.
+We use \textbf{mean squared error (MSE)} to evaluate our performance on JAAD and PIE, calculated according to the upper-left and lower-right coordinates of the bounding box. \textbf{Center mean squared error (C$_{MSE}$)} and \textbf{center final mean squared error (CF$_{MSE}$)} are similar to ADE and FED except they are computed based on the bounding box centroids.
 All results metrics used for HEV-I, JAAD, and PIE dataset are in pixels, while for ETH and UCY we compute the ADE and FDE in Euclidean space.